 “A Manufacturing Execution System (MES) is a dynamic information system that drives effective execution of manufacturing operations.
 Using current and accurate data, MES guides, triggers and reports on plant activities as events occur.
 The MES set of functions manages production operations from point of order release into manufacturing to point of product delivery into finished goods.
 MES provides mission critical information about production activities to others across the organization and supply chain via bi-directional communication.”
 1

 Admittedly, that definition is a little abstract, so let’s pursue a more concrete understanding using an everyday example.
 In order to successfully bake a cake, ingredients need to be procured, the right supplies need to be available, and customized requirements need to be addressed (which may require more – or different – supplies) and the “due-date” needs to be determined.
 These are examples of elements handled by resource planning.
 When resource planning is finished, the table is littered with these related but disconnected items, so how do all of the raw materials come together to make a cake?
-This is where the execution system takes over with a recipe, ordered steps, cook times, and acceptable alternatives if some ingredients are not available or the cake needs to be optimized at the request of the end-consumer.
+This is where the execution system takes over with a recipe, ordered steps, cook times, and acceptable alternatives if some ingredients are not available or the cake needs to be optimized at the request of the end-consume.

 The MES at the Core